Simon-Fontaine/spectra-auth/docs/API.md

 ### createVerification

-**Purpose:**
-Generates a verification token (for email verification, password reset, etc.) and saves it to the database.
+**Purpose:** Generates a verification token (for email verification, password reset, etc.) and saves it to the database.  **Note:** This function is generally used internally.

 **Signature:**